 Cherry Hill Mortgage Investment Corporation (the "Company", "we", "our" or "us") is a newly formed residential real estate finance company that acquires, invests in and manages residential mortgage assets in the United States.
 Our principal objective is to generate attractive current yields and risk-adjusted total returns for our stockholders over the long term, primarily through dividend distributions and secondarily through capital appreciation.
-We intend to attain this objective by selectively constructing and actively managing a targeted portfolio of Excess MSRs and RMBS, and subject to market conditions, residential mortgage loans and other cashflowing residential mortgage assets.
-We have a strategic alliance with Freedom Mortgage Corporation ("Freedom Mortgage") that we believe will provide us with frequent opportunities to acquire certain of our target assets.
+We intend to attain this objective by selectively constructing and actively managing a targeted portfolio of Excess MSRs and residential mortgage backed securities, including collateralized mortgage obligations, including collateralized mortgage assets.
+We have a strategic alliance with Freedom Mortgage") that we believe will provide us with frequent opportunities to acquire certain of our target assets.